elhadadx/0Xelhadadx.github.io/_posts/2020-11-07-HackTheBox-Tabby-Writeup.md

 * username:**tomcat**
 * password:**$3cureP4s5w0rd123!**

-> now we have the credentials, let's use metasploit now to exploit this service.
+> now we have the credentials, now the exploitation part will be done with 2 ways.

 # []() Exploitation Part

-> exploitation part was very easy, we need a **wat** format backdoor to upload to the server and start deploying it to get a reverse shell.
+> exploitation part was very easy, we need a **war** format backdoor to upload to the server and start deploying it to get a reverse shell.

 * let's generate a war file with **msfvenom**.